ratify-project/ratify/docs/discussion/Cosign Upgrade Discussion 2024.md

 - ~~Update key/certificate store logic to provide cert + key access to external plugins (see [above](#implementation-details))~~
   - ~~Option 1 or 2 depending on what's decided~~
   - ~~NOTE: If we make cosign a built-in verifier, we will NOT have to do this.~~
-- Cosign Verifier: migrate to a built in verifier (~ 1 week)
+- Cosign Verifier: migrate to a built in verifier (~ 1-2 weeks)
-- Cosign verifier multi key support (~ 2.5 weeks)
+- Cosign verifier multi key support (~ 3 weeks)
   - add `trustPolicies`
-    - support multiple `keys` each with `provider`, `name`, and `version`
+    - support multiple `keys` each with `provider`, and optional `name`, `version`
   - add multi key verification logic including concurrent signature verification using routines
-  - preserve existing file path based key support for backwards compat
+  - preserve existing file path based key support for backwards compatability
+- Add more robust Cosign Keyless support (~1.5 weeks)
+  - add new section to Trust Policy
+  - add support for Trust policy to use keyless vs key when both are specified?
+  - add new support for `ctLogVerify` configuration
 - Add RSA and ED25519 key support (~ 0.5 week)
   - auto detect key type based on parsing library
   - pick cosign verifier according to format